ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ### Useful commands

 - Sometimes you may want to override the plugin to type non-typographic quotes.
 To do this, press <kbd>Ctrl</kbd> + <kbd>V</kbd> (**V** for **V**erbatim) and then type the single or double quotation mark.
-- With this plugin, you convert preexisting text to typographic quotes.
+- This plugin can also convert preexisting text to typographic quotes.
 There are [instructions on how to do this on the plugin’s repository](https://github.com/preservim/vim-textobj-quote#replace-support), but I was having some difficulty getting them to work.

-  I ended up slightly using a slightly modified version of the instructions which maps <kbd>\c</kbd> to replacing with typographic “curly” quotes and <kbd>\s</kbd> to replacing with non-typographic “straight” quotes.
+  I ended up slightly using a slightly modified version of the instructions which maps <kbd>\c</kbd> to run the plugin replacing straight quotes with typographic “curly” quotes, and <kbd>\s</kbd> to do the inverse.
 (You can replace the backslash with any character, provided it isn’t already mapped.
 The backslash key is handy, however, since it’s one of the few keys that isn’t connected to any commands in Vim’s default configuration.)

   ```VIM
   map \c <plug>ReplaceWithCurly
   map \s <plug>ReplaceWithStraight
   ```

-  In normal mode, these commands replace all occurrences in the current paragraph, and in visual mode (how you do visual selection in Vim, press <kbd>v</kbd>) they replace all occurrences in the current selection.
-To replace throughout the entire document, Press <kbd>gg</kbd> to go to the top of the document, <kbd>v</kbd> to enter visual mode, <kbd>G</kbd> to jump to the last line of the document, <kbd>$</kbd> to go to the last character, selecting everything, and finally either <kbd>\c</kbd> or <kbd>\s</kbd> to replace.
+  In normal mode, these commands replace all occurrences in the current paragraph, and in visual mode (how you do visual selection in Vim: press <kbd>v</kbd> while in normal mode) they replace all occurrences in the current selection.
+To replace throughout the entire document, Press <kbd>gg</kbd> to go to the top of the document, <kbd>v</kbd> to enter visual mode, <kbd>G</kbd> to jump to the last line of the document, <kbd>$</kbd> to go to the last character, selecting everything, and finally either <kbd>\c</kbd> or <kbd>\s</kbd> to run the plugin command.
 So, altogether: <kbd>ggvG$</kbd> + either <kbd>\c</kbd> for curly quotes or <kbd>\s</kbd> for straight quotes.
 - For more information and advanced usage, [see the plugin’s README](https://github.com/preservim/vim-textobj-quote#vim-textobj-quote).

 ## Spellcheck